thelovesmith/dgraph-render-plground/README.md

-# Hypermode Infrastructure on Render
+# Dgraph Infrastructure on Render

-A complete infrastructure deployment for the Hypermode project, featuring sentence embeddings and graph database services on Render.com.
+A complete infrastructure deployment for Dgraph and sentence embeddings on Render.com.

 ## 🏗️ Architecture Overview